YetiCodeCamp/cpp-for-beginners/docs/CodeBlocks_Setup.md

 ![Abbreviation Example](images/Abbreviations.jpg)

-Now you simply change the text and input variable name to suit your needs.
+Now the next time you need a basic cin prompt, you can type your abbreviation's name `in`, hit `control-J` and you simply change the prompt text and input variable name to suit your needs.

 So hopefully you now can make your own abbreviations and customize the template to whatever works best for you.
 Do keep in mind though, I only use abbreviations for code I either type a lot over and over or code with more complicated setup, such as classes and function.
 Also, consider how easy it is to type the code manually, setting a variable for instance `int a = 32;`, is probably just as fast as creating an abbreviation and having to change the variable name and value each time.